AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Let us now notice some general aspects of the asymptotic structure of spacetime, ie its properties at infinity.

-If we observe a spatially bounded event, such as the evolution of
+If we observe a spatially bounded process, such as the evolution of a star

-spacetime.
-In fact, in almost all physical situations, except for
+asymptotically flat spacetime.
+In fact, in almost all physical

-observing the universe as a whole (ie in cosmology), we can
+situations, except for observing the universe as a whole (ie in

 planar.
 This is